 - Guide 1: How to Remove DNSAdlocker from Windows.

-- Guide 2: Get rid of DNSAdlocker from Mac OS X.
+- Guide 2: Get rid of DNSAdlocker on Mac OS X.

-- Guide 3: Remove DNSAdlocker from Google Chrome.
+- Guide 3: Remove DNSAdlocker in Google Chrome.

 - Guide 4: Erase DNSAdlocker from Mozilla Firefox.

 - Guide 5: Uninstall DNSAdlocker from Microsoft Edge.